shahnoorgit/envfy/README.md

 ## 🚀 Features

 - 🔐 **AES-256-GCM end-to-end encryption**
+- 🚀 **Zero-file execution** - run commands with secrets injected directly into memory
 - 🔑 **PBKDF2 passphrase-derived keys**
   *(the passphrase is never stored; only a derived key is saved locally per device)*
 - 🖥 **Each developer enters passphrase once per machine**